 Basic understanding of permaculture

-- Permaculture principles: Overview of permaculture design and the philosophy / ethics behind permaculture.
+– Permaculture principles: Overviewing what permaculture design is and the philosophy and ethics behind permaculture.

 – Methods of designing: You learn to analyse what components should go into a design, how natural systems can and should be included.
 And where these things are best positioned on the site as a holistically engaged environment.